magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 She dreamed she was running along a Nordic lake, water shimmering in the dusk.
 On the shore lay a glinting stone, smooth and cool in her palm, as though it had been waiting only for her.
 She carried it home, holding it close to her chest like a secret.

 Back at the house, she pressed the stone against the wall, and wherever it touched, light spread like ink in water.
 She carved a leaf—delicate veins, curling stem—something alive, something that breathed.
-The stone seemed made for this, as though its only purpose was to draw out beauty where there had been only blankness.
+The stone seemed made for this, as though it was made to draw out beauty where there had been only blankness.

 Her father appeared then, not angry but deliberate, a cloth in his hand.
 Without a word he began to wipe the wall, careful, methodical, erasing each stroke of light.